matthew-sladescu/xml-cue-samples/XMLEncodingProposal.md

 8. Values of XML attributes and elements will be typed in the corresponding CUE value when the type is inferred to be either int, float, boolean, null, or string.
 The type is inferred as described in the next section.

 ## Type mapping
-Conceptually, the type of a given value is determined as described in the sequence below:
+Conceptually, the type of a given value is inferred as described in the sequence below:

-1. If this is an element defined as `xsi:nil="true"` where `xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"`, then the type is determined to be null.
+1. If this is an element defined as `xsi:nil="true"` where `xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"`, then the type is inferred to be null.

 If not null, the leading and trailing whitespace of the value are trimmed.
 In the order below, if the trimmed string can be converted to:

-2. an integer by [strconv.Atoi](https://pkg.go.dev/strconv#Atoi), then the type is determined to be int.
+2. an integer by [strconv.Atoi](https://pkg.go.dev/strconv#Atoi), then the type is inferred to be int.
-3. a float by [strconv.ParseFloat](https://pkg.go.dev/strconv#example-ParseFloat), then the type is determined to be float.
+3. a float by [strconv.ParseFloat](https://pkg.go.dev/strconv#example-ParseFloat), then the type is inferred to be float.
-4. a bool by [strconv.ParseBool](https://pkg.go.dev/strconv#ParseBool), then the type is determined to be bool.
+4. a bool by [strconv.ParseBool](https://pkg.go.dev/strconv#ParseBool), then the type is inferred to be bool.

-5. If a type is not yet determined, then the type is determined to be string.
+5. If a type is not yet determined, then the type is inferred to be string.

 ### Sample CUE constraints for XML using `koala`